pforret/blog.splashing/_topic/city/berlin.md

 ---
 # Berlin

-Berlin  is the capital and largest city of Germany by both area and population.
-Its 3.7 million inhabitants make it the European Union's most populous city, according to  population within city limits.
-One of Germany's sixteen constituent states, Berlin is surrounded by the State of Brandenburg and  contiguous with Potsdam, Brandenburg's capital.
-Berlin's urban area, which has a population of around 4.5 million, is the second most populous  urban area in Germany after the Ruhr.
-The Berlin-Brandenburg capital region has around 6.2 million inhabitants and is Germany's  third-largest metropolitan region after the Rhine-Ruhr and Rhine-Main regions.Berlin straddles the  banks of the Spree, which flows into the Havel  in the western borough of Spandau.
+Berlin  is the capital and largest city of Germany, both by area and by population.
+Its more than 3.85 million inhabitants make it the European Union's most populous city, as measured  by population within city limits.
+Simultaneously, the city is one of the States of Germany.
+Berlin is surrounded by the state of Brandenburg, and Brandenburg's capital Potsdam is nearby.
+Berlin's urban area has a population of around 4.5 million and is therefore the most populous urban  area in Germany.

 ## Unsplash photos